-Option two was called Gandarias Jatetxea (also great reviews), and they had a seating– at 11:15 pm.
-Somehow I just couldn’t imagine rolling into bed at 2:00 am with a T-bone steak in my stomach, so we let that one go to another lucky caller.
+Option two was Gandarias Jatetxea (also great reviews, and now one of my favorite San Sebastian restaurants), and they had a seating– at 11:15 pm!
+Somehow, I just couldn’t imagine rolling into bed at 2:00 am with a T-bone steak in my stomach, so we let that one go to another lucky caller.

 We had no problem getting a 10:00 reservation, nor any problems changing it to 9:30 when we realized we were starving.

 Casa Urola is located on one of the main pintxo bar streets, and the downstairs bar area was buzzing with people eating pintxos and sipping txakoli.
 We were directed upstairs, where a comfortable table in an intimate dining room awaited us.

 Update!
 As of Spring 2017 my company, Devour Tours, offers an incredible San Sebastian Pintxos Tour.
 We eat our way through the best pintxos bars in the old town, and learn the history and culture of the Basque people along the way!